Pyramids - Construction Theories

 Using a few rocks and leverage, I removed the blocks from below the floor to an area that the machine could reach them for removal.
 After doing this several times, the technique became very easy and quick.
 This experience had me consider the possibility that people may have used this technique before modern day equipment was available.

 I have found that ancient legends from around the world are true.
 Some megaliths could have been set in place by as few as one man.
 I could build The Great Pyramid of Giza, using my techniques and primitive tools.
 On a twenty-five year construction schedule, (working forty hours per week at fifty weeks per year, using the input of myself to calculate) I would need a crew of 520 people to move blocks from the main quarry to the site and another 100 to move the blocks on site.
 For hoisting I need a crew of 120 (40 working and 80 rotating).
 My crew can raise 7000 lb.
 100 ft. per minute.
-I have found the design of the pyramid is functional in it’s own construction.
+I have found the design of the pyramid is functional in its own construction.
 No external ramp is needed.

 I have began to build a replica of Stonehenge with eight 10 ton blocks on end and 2 ton blocks on top.
 One man, no wheels, no rollers, no ropes, no hoist or power equipment, using only sticks and stones.
 In the future, either myself, sons, or grandsons will be able to show this and other forms of The Forgotten Technology to the world.
 I believe that I have learned to use the laws of physics to my advantage.